Patriarch of Antioch: Chalcedonian split

-The Christological controversies that followed the Council of Chalcedon in 451 resulted in a long struggle for the Patriarchate between those who accepted and those who rejected the Council.
-The issue came to a head in 512, when a synod was convened in Sidon by the non-Chalcedonians, which resulted in Flavian II (a Chalcedonian) being replaced as Patriarch by Severus (a non-Chalcedonian).
-The non-Chalcedonians under Severus eventually came to be called the Syriac Orthodox Church (which is a part of the Oriental Orthodox Church), which has continued to appoint its own patriarchs of Antioch.
-The Chalcedonians refused to recognise the dismissal and continued to recognise Flavian as Patriarch, forming a rival church.
-From 518, on the death of Flavian and the appointment of his successor, the Chalcedonian Church became known as the Byzantines' (Rūm) Church of Antioch.
+The Christological controversies that followed the Council of Chalcedon in 451 resulted in a long struggle for the patriarchate between those who accepted and those who rejected the council.
+The issue came to a head in 512, when a synod was convened in Sidon by the non-Chalcedonians, which resulted in Flavian II (a Chalcedonian) being replaced as patriarch by Severus (a non-Chalcedonian).
+The non-Chalcedonians under Severus eventually came to be called the Syriac Orthodox Church (which is a part of the Oriental Orthodox Churches), which has continued to appoint its own patriarchs of Antioch.
+The non-Chalcedonians were also the largest in contrast with the Chalcedonians in Antioch; and these Chalcedonians that refused to recognise the dismissal and continued to recognise Flavian as patriarch, formed a rival church.
+From 518, on the death of Flavian and the appointment of his successor, the Chalcedonian church became known as the Byzantines' (Rūm) Church of Antioch.
 In the Middle Ages, as the Byzantine Church of Antioch became more and more dependent on Constantinople, it began to use the Byzantine rite.

-The internal schisms among Christians — such as issues with Christology, Julianism, Monothelitism, Monergism, and others — were followed by the Islamic conquests which began in the late 7th century, resulting in the patriarch's ecclesiastical authority becoming entangled in the politics of imperial authority and later Islamic hegemony.
+The internal schisms among Christians—such as issues with Christology, Julianism, Monothelitism, Monergism, and others—were followed by the Islamic conquests which began in the late 7th century, resulting in the patriarch's ecclesiastical authority becoming entangled in the politics of imperial authority and later Islamic hegemony.
 Being considered independent of both Byzantine and Arab Muslim power but in essence occupied by both, the de facto power of the Antiochene patriarchs faded.
 Additionally, the city of Antioch suffered several natural disasters including major earthquakes throughout the 4th and 6th centuries and anti-Christian conquests beginning with the Zoroastrian Persians in the 6th century, then the Muslim Arabs in the seventh century before the city could be recovered by the Byzantine Empire in 969.

 Maronite split

 Although some Syriac-speaking followers of the 4th-century hermit Saint Maron did accept the terms of Chalcedon, they adhered to Monothelitism (due to impossible communication with the wider Chalcedonian church and their attempt to synthesize the works of early Syriac Fathers with Chalcedonian language) until the 12th century through the establishment of communion with Rome.
-Although the Maronites initially fought alongside the Byzantines in their struggle against the Arabs, in 685 AD, they appointed a Patriarch for themselves, John Maron, who became the first Patriarch of the Maronite Church; however, the historical existence of John Maron is doubtful and largely relies on recent traditions of the Maronite Church itself.
+Although the Maronites initially fought alongside the Byzantines in their struggle against the Arabs, in 685 AD, they appointed a patriarch for themselves, John Maron, who became the first patriarch of the Maronite Church; however, the historical existence of John Maron is doubtful and largely relies on recent traditions of the Maronite Church itself.